 9. Get a Fast Fifty Now

-If your current camera is an interchangeable lens type, I can't think of a better "second" lens than the 50mm f/1.8.
-With its fast aperture, it can help you to tackle low light situations and also help you to control depth of field in a way that the kit lens never can.
+If your current camera is an interchangeable lens type, I can't think of a better "second" lens than the 50mm.
+With its fast aperture, typically f/2, f/1.8, f/1.4, or it can help you to tackle low light situations and also help you to control depth of field in a way that the kit lens never can.
+If you're using an smaller, APS-C sized sensor, a 35mm lens will create roughly the same field of view as a 50mm lens on a full-framed camera.

 For me, the greatest creative control is the ability to control depth of field.
 If you aren't familiar with the term, it refers to how much of the photo is in focus.
 Wide aperture lenses like the 50mm f/1.8 allow us to limit the sharp portion of the photo to a small portion that lets you isolate a focal point.